DHTMLX/docs-diagram/docs/api/diagram/scrollto_method.md

 ### Description

-@short: sets the inner scroll of the diagram to the specified position
+@short: Sets the inner scroll of the diagram to the specified position

 ### Usage